 Hogwarts Summer Camp

-Parents and community can expect a final performance and picnic at the end of the week.
+Families and friends are invited to a final performance and picnic at the end of the week.

-This experiential camp is for anyone who loves the adventures of Harry Potter and wishes to explore their theatrical side!
+This experiential camp is for anyone who loves the adventures of Harry Potter and wishes to explore theatre as social action!

-Children can expect: to make their own wand, create their patronus, taste butterbeer and other magical snacks, learn how to play Quidditch, participate in lessons of Magic and Sorcery, discover their house and much, much, more!
+Children can expect to make their own wand, create their patronus, taste butterbeer and other magical snacks, participate in lessons of Magic and Sorcery, discover their house and much, much, more!

 About Harry and UU: